JuliaLavagnini/Simon-Game/README.md

 ### Languages Used

-HTML and CSS were used to create this website.
+HTML CSS, Java Script were used to create this game.

 ### Frameworks, Libraries & Programs Used